chris-ramon/thesis-graphql-go/Thesis.md

 #### Decentralized Contributors
 GitHub facilitated a decentralized workflow where contributors could collaborate asynchronously across different time zones and regions.

-#### Public Codebase
+### Public Codebase and License
-From its inception, the codebase was publicly accessible.
-This transparency fostered engagement and enabled others to build upon the project.
-Licensed under MIT, like the `graphql-js` reference, it allowed for both open and closed-source forks.
+Since its early versions, the repository was published under the permissive MIT license, aligning with the licensing model of graphql-js (BSD) [¹].
+This facilitated both academic learning and commercial use, allowing the creation of derivative projects through forks and integrations.

+[¹] graphql-js v0.6.0 BSD License: https://github.com/graphql/graphql-js/blob/v0.6.0/LICENSE

 #### Rapid Prototyping
 GitHub’s tooling—such as Issues, Pull Requests, Tags, Releases, Branches, and Collaborator permissions—supported continuous and rapid iteration.